AntaresSimulatorTeam/antares-doc/docs/src/reference/config-advanced-parameters.md

     For a new study, it will default to cluster.
 For a legacy (Antares version <8.1.0) study it will default to aggregated.

     If the parameter is set to aggregated, the user will have access to the Wind & Solar windows, but not the Renewable tab.
 When the parameter is set to cluster, the Renewable window will be available, but not the Wind nor the Solar tab.
 The data stored in the windows that are not available will always be conserved.
-However, only Renewable data ( and not the wind and solar data) will be considered for the calculations when the parameter is set to “cluster”.
+However, only Renewable data ( and not the wind and solar data) will be considered for the calculations when the parameter is set to "cluster".
 And only the wind and solar data (and not the renewable data) will be considered for the calculations when the parameter is set to aggregated.
 The Renewable window can be filled out with the different renewable clusters inside each node.
 Each renewable cluster needs to have a group specified or will default to the «Other RES 1» group.
 Production Timeseries can be filled out much like the Thermal production ones.
 Note that unlike thermal clusters, negative production values are allowed.
 In the Simulation window, only "Ready-made" timeseries can be selected for renewables for now.
 This should be modified in a future release.
 The MC scenario builder for Renewables works the same way as for Thermal Clusters.